-The hearth and/or floor protection must be a thermally rated non-combustible hearth/floor protector meeting or exceeding a thermal rating of k=.84 or equivalent with a listed thickness of listed thickness of 3/4" (19mm) minimum in the USA and Canada.
-Install only in a masonry fireplace, built to UBC Chapter 37.
+The hearth and/or floor protection must be a thermally rated non-combustible hearth/floor protector meeting or exceeding a thermal rating of k=.84 or equivalent with a listed thickness of 3/8" (9.5mm) minimum in USA (3/4" - 19mm minimum in Canada).
+Install only in a masonry fireplace, built to UBC Chapter 37 or approved factory-built fireplace (USA only - see owner's manual).
 Do not remove brick or mortar from masonry fireplace to accommodate insert.
 Use flue outlet with or without a direct connector.
 Approved with minimum 6" (152mm) diameter stainless steel listed reline system.
 Remove and clean behind unit frequently, as creosote build up may occur rapidly.

-\ Reduced clearances may be available for A, B, C, and D dimensions by using optional mantel and/or side shields.
+See owner's manual for reductions on mantel, trim and floor protection.
+Reduced clearances may be available for A, B, C, and D dimensions by using optional mantel and/or side shields.
 Consult with your Innovative Hearth Products dealer for the dimensions of the shields.

 Hearth extension reductions: 2" (51mm) reduction for 2" (51mm) raised hearth.
 16" (406mm) minimum hearth extension on all inserts as measured from the door opening of the unit.